Isaaclabe/E-voting-using-Shamir-Secret-Sharing/README.md

 ### Command-Line Arguments

-You can customize the election parameters by using command-line arguments when starting the Authority Center and Voting Terminal:
+You can customize the election parameters in the `config.sh` file:

 - **`--num_voters`**: Number of registered voters.
 - **`--candidates`**: Comma-separated list of candidate names.